 How can I help to prevent nappy rash?

 If the cause of nappy rash is mainly wetness, the best defence is a dry bottom.

 A good way to do this is to change your baby’s nappy regularly and as soon as possible after they’ve done a poo or a wee.
-Whilst you’re changing them, be sure to clean the area thoroughly, especially after a poo.
+Whilst you’re changing them, be sure to clean the area thoroughly but still gently, especially after a poo.

 Make sure that you always have a travel changing mat and supplies with you when you’re out and about.
 We wrote a whole post about changing your baby when you’re on the go.

 Our travel changing mat is lightweight, portable and clips to the side of your pram or changing bag.
 This makes it perfect for grabbing when your baby needs changing quickly.
 It also has a detachable bag to store wipes and creams.

 Try to use alcohol-free wipes as much as possible if you think this might be causing the rashes.